Pensioner cheat jailed

 Set up system prompts and alerts to warn users when information is inconsistent or irregular, which either requires acceptance or denies further actions.

-Automatically match data with another internal or external source to obtain or verify relevant details or supporting evidence.
 This countermeasure is supported by the Office of the Australian Information Commissioner's Guidelines on data matching in Australian government administration.

 Require clients, staff and third parties to have ongoing compliance, performance and contract reviews.